azofeifa/MDS/README.md

 ![alt tag](https://github.com/azofeifa/gTFIv2/blob/master/images/DB_FILE_OUT.png)

-Above: A screen shot of a small porition of the db file that is outputed from running DB module.
+Above: A screen shot of a small porition of the db file that the DB module outputs.
 The file type is broken up into blocks according to the PSSM model (641 in human).
 Each block (delimited by the ~ symbol) contains the probability distribution matrix of each PSSM model.
 The final two lines is the empiracle distribution of motif displacement estimated from the non-stationary GC content surrounding the regulatory element.

 ##EVAL
 The EVAL module computes the so called motif displacement (MD) score.
 The module follows this generic pipeline:

 1. Takes in as input a bed file corresponding to the regulatory DNA
-2. Extracts the underlying nucleotide sequence from a provide fasta file (of the same build as the bed file)
+2. Extracts the underlying nucleotide sequence from the provided fasta file (of the same build as the bed file)
 3. Scans for significant motif sites (gathered from the file.db either from the PSSM_DB/ directory or generated from the DB module)
 4. assess signficance of the MD score under binomial model (stationary background model) and (non-stationary background model estimated from the GC bias from the DB module).